Nuclear decommissioning: Options

 Shortly after the permanent shutdown, the dismantling and/or decontamination of the facility begins.
-Equipment, structures, systems and components that contain radioactive material are removed and/or decontaminated to a level that permits the ending of regulatory control of the facility and its release, either for unrestricted use or with restrictions on its future use.^{,p.
-50} The operating license is terminated.
+Equipment, structures, systems and components that contain radioactive material are removed and/or decontaminated to a level that permits the ending of regulatory control of the facility and its release, either for unrestricted use or with restrictions on its future use.
+The operating license is terminated.